Before You Apply

-You will be living and teaching/working in a floating residential college with up to 600 students, 15-20 lifelong learners, as many as 100 faculty, staff and their family members in addition to up to 200 multi-national crew members.
-The ship’s community includes a generational mix of ages, from young children to octogenarians.
-On a 25,000-ton ship, space is at a premium, and you will find you are expected to be accessible to students and staff during day and evening hours.
-To some, life aboard the MV World Odyssey is an intense, “fish-bowl” experience.
+Voyagers will live and teach/work on a floating residential college with up to 550 students, 25 lifelong learners, and as many as 125 faculty, staff and their family members.
+In addition, there are up to 180 multi-national officers and crew members.
+The shipboard community consists of intergenerational voyagers, from young children to retirees.
+On a 25,000-ton ship, space is at a premium.
+Faculty and staff will be accessible to students during day and evening hours.
+To some, life aboard the MV World Odyssey is a “fish-bowl” experience.

 Like a residential college

-You will engage with students as though you were a faculty or staff member in a residential college.
-Many faculty and staff are surprised by the behavior of some students, particularly their propensity to stay up late studying, arise late in the day, and consumption of alcohol.
+Faculty and staff will engage with students as if they were a member of a residential college.
+They will interact with students both inside and outside the classroom in traditional and non-traditional settings, and may be surprised by student behavior, including their propensity to stay up late studying, to arise late in the day, etc.